couleur-tweak-tips/CTT/docs/video/obs/output.md

     === ":custom-intel: (Intel) QSV"

-        These settings are intended for recording Minecraft at 30~60FPS with acceptable quality and medium file sizes
+        These settings are intended for recording Minecraft at 30FPS to 60FPS on Intel chips from 2020 and older, however with newer Iris XE and Arc iGPUs, you can record at 120FPS with these settings.

-        * `Target Usage`: <kbd>balanced</kbd>
+        * `Target Usage`: <kbd>TU7</kbd>

-        :   There is no visual difference between speed, balanced and quality as far as :simple-discord:@Ashanki can tell.
+        :   In the OBS 30 update there were various quality profiles introduced for QuickSync.
+TU7 is  the best performing out of all the presets, with some sacrifices to visual quality.
+If you are running your game on a dedicated GPU and recording with QuickSync, you can use TU4 for better quality.

         * `Profile`: <kbd>High</kbd>

-        :   Keep at high or baseline, there is no measurable performance difference between them in Shanki's testing on both Minecraft Bedrock (1.16.100-1.17.34) and Java editions (1.7.10)
+        :   With OBS 30 keep it at High, it's the best performing with the most compatibility.

         * `Keyframe Interval`: <kbd>3</kbd>